DissectMalware/PySameSame/README.md

 mappings = english_confusables.generate_table()
 ```

-4. manually select a Unicode homoglyph for ASCII characters and use the mapping to transform a test using a [web interface](https://github.com/DissectMalware/PySameSame/blob/master/mappings.html).
+4. manually select a Unicode homoglyph for each English Alphabet and use the resulted mapping to transform a text using a [web interface](https://github.com/DissectMalware/PySameSame/blob/master/mappings.html).